shovansarkarece/css/Positions/positions.md

 ### 2.How can you ensure that an element with position: absolute; is positioned relative to the entire viewport? */
 - **To position an element with position: absolute; relative to the viewport, ensure that none of its ancestors have a position property set to relative, absolute, fixed, or sticky.
 This way, it will use the viewport as its containing block.**

-/*? position: absolute; */
-/*?
-Definition: Elements with position: absolute; are positioned relative to the nearest positioned ancestor or the initial containing block. */